ntgong90/vulgarLipsum/README.md

 - Censored version

 ## Priority
-- Everything in one file (work on this first)
+- Original version in one file
-- least complex
+- Multiple files with sorted directories
 - make sure it works

 ## Front End
 -